Best mountain bike pedals - the best options from XC to Enduro

 £70

 Riding the concave shape combined with the pins and relatively low profile offers plenty of purchase and allows the midsole of your shoes to sink into the concave area.
-The robust cro-mo axle sits the pedal body a good distance from the crank for shoe positioning.
 The Slim Jims feel solid, able to stand up to some abuse and they clear mud well.
 Accessible bolts make it easy to pull the pedal apart and it is just as simple to swap out bent pins.

 PNW Components Loam